sunpy/sunpy/doc/source/sunpy/guide/installation/index.rst

     (Currently using setuptools 0.6c11 (/path/to/setuptools-0.6c11-py2.7.egg))

 this is because you have a very outdated version of the ``setuptools`` package which is used to install Python packages.
-Normally Astropy will bootstrap a newer version of setuptools via the network, but setuptools suggests that you first *uninstall* the old version (the ``easy_install -U setuptools`` command).
+Normally SunPy will bootstrap a newer version of setuptools via the network, but setuptools suggests that you first *uninstall* the old version (the ``easy_install -U setuptools`` command).
 However, in the likely case that your version of setuptools was installed by an